Students, staff and household members must register for testing using the link below:

 Find your school site testing day below:

-Monday: Albert Einstein MS, David Lubin Elem, Elder Creek Elem, Edward Kemble Elem, Genevieve Didion K-8, James Marshall Elem, John Bidwell Elem, John Cabrillo Elem, Kit Carson International Academy, Leonardo da Vinci K-8, Nicholas Elem, Sutterville Elem, Sutter MS (Jan 10)
+Monday: Albert Einstein MS, David Lubin Elem, Elder Creek Elem, Edward Kemble Elem, Genevieve Didion K-8, James Marshall Elem, John Bidwell Elem, John Cabrillo Elem, Kit Carson International Academy, Leonardo da Vinci K-8, Nicholas Elem, Sutterville Elem, Sutter MS, West Campus HS

-Tuesday: Alice Birney K-8, Camellia Basic Elem, Ethel Phillips Elem, Father Keith B, George Washington Carver HS, John Sloat Elem, John Still K-8, Oak Ridge Elem, Pony Express Elem, School of Engineering and Sciences, Susan B Anthony Elem, Tahoe Elem, West Campus HS
+Tuesday: Alice Birney K-8, Camellia Basic Elem, Ethel Phillips Elem, Father Keith B, George Washington Carver HS, John Sloat Elem, John Still K-8, Oak Ridge Elem, Pony Express Elem, Rosemont HS, School of Engineering and Sciences, Susan B Anthony Elem, and Tahoe Elem

-Thursday: American Legion HS, Cal MS, Fern Bacon MS, Charles A Jones Skills Center, Golden Empire Elem, Health Professions HS, Sam Brannan MS, Theodore Judah Elem, Will C Wood MS,
+Thursday: American Legion HS, CK McClatchy HS, Cal MS, Fern Bacon MS, Charles A Jones Skills Center, Golden Empire Elem, Health Professions HS, Hiram Johnson HS, John F Kennedy HS, Luther Burbank HS, Sam Brannan MS, Theodore Judah Elem, Will C Wood MS,

 Friday: Bowling Green Chacon Elem, Bowling Green McCoy Elem, Cesar Chavez Elem, Crocker Riverside Elem, H.W.
-Harkness Elem, Hubert Bancroft Elem, Isador Cohen Elem, Mark Twain Elem, O.W.
+Harkness Elem, Hubert Bancroft Elem, Isador Cohen Elem, Mark Twain Elem, New Tech HS, O.W.
 Erlewine Elem, Pacific Elem, Peter Burnett Elem, Phoebe Hearst Elem, Rosa Parks K-8, Sequoia Elem, The MET HS

 Sacramento County Testing Locations